Lagrangian fillings for Legendrian links of finite or affine Dynkin type: Introduction

 This guarantees that there are at least as many Lagrangian fillings as seeds for $\legendrian(\dynX)$ for $\dynX\in\{\dynA,\dynD,\dynE,\exdynD,\exdynE\}$.

 \begin{theorem}[Theorem~\ref{theorem:seed many fillings}] Let $\legendrian$ be a Legendrian knot or link of type~$\dynADE$ or type $\exdynD\exdynE$.
-Then it admits as many exact embedded Lagrangian fillings as the number of seeds in the seed pattern of the same type.
+Then it admits at least as many distinct exact embedded Lagrangian fillings up to exact Lagrangian isotopy (rel boundary) as the number of seeds in the seed pattern of the same type.
 See Table~\ref{table_seeds_and_cluster_variables} for the number of seeds of finite type. \end{theorem}

 There are several ways of constructing exact embedded Lagrangian fillings as mentioned above.
-Especially in $\dynD_4$ case, there are 34 distinct Lagrangian fillings constructed by the method of the alternating Legendrians \cite{BFFH2018,STWZ2019}, while the above $N$-graphs give seeds many 50 Lagrangian fillings.
+Especially in $\dynD_4$ case, there are 34 distinct Lagrangian fillings constructed by the method of the alternating Legendrians \cite{BFFH2018,STWZ2019}, while the above $N$-graphs give 50 distinct Lagrangian fillings which is the number of seeds of the corresponding cluster pattern.
 Most recently, for Legendrian links of type $\dynD_n$, Hughes \cite{Hughes2021} makes use of $3$-graphs together with 1-cycles to show that every sequence of quiver mutations can be realized by Legendrian weave mutations.
 Compared with our strategy using structural results of the cluster pattern, he studies $3$-graph moves arise from quivers of type $\dynD_n$ in a more direct and concrete way.
 As a corollary, he also obtained at least as many Lagrangian fillings as seeds in the cluster algebra of type $\dynD_n$.

 There are many results showing the existence of (infinitely many) distinct Lagrangian fillings for Legendrian links, see \cite{EHK2016,Pan2017,TZ2018,STWZ2019,CG2020,CZ2020,GSW2020b,CN2021}.
 To the best of authors' knowledge, Theorem~\ref{thm_intro_1} is the first results of (infinitely many) Lagrangian fillings of Legendrian links which exhaust all seeds in the corresponding cluster pattern beyond type $\dynA\dynD$.